 - Soak raw cashews in hot water and a pinch of salt for a couple hours to soften or room temperature water overnight.
 Drain and rinse.

-- In a food processor, blend raw cashews and medjool dates, until no big chunks left.
+- In a food processor, blend raw cashews and medjool dates, until smooth.

-- Add in peanut butter, and a pinch of salt.
-Blend until smooth. add in 2 tbsp coconut flour (what I used) and blend again.
-If the dough appears to be too runny, add an additional 1 tbsp of coconut flour at a time.
+- Add in peanut butter and a pinch of salt.
+Blend until smooth. add in 2 tbsp coconut flour and blend again.
+If the dough appears to be too runny, add additional coconut flour, one table spoon at a time.

-- Melt your favorite chocolate bars or chocolate chips with a scoop of peanut butter in the microwave or using a double pot melting method (you can find the method in this post).
+- Melt your favorite chocolate bars or chocolate chips with a scoop of peanut butter in the microwave or using a double pot melting method.

 - Once the balls are completed chilled (or frozen), remove the cookie sheet from the freezer.
 Hold the toothpick and dip each ball into the chocolate just enough to leave a hole on top.
 Return to the cookie sheet and remove the toothpick.